Checklist for the Newly Diagnosed

 8. Recording and organizing information.

 Request all documents related to your diagnoses and treatment, including all pathology reports.
+Ask for a copy of every scan on a DVD.
 Keep these organized in a binder.
 This binder can also contain whatever notes you take along the way.
 You may also consider making audio recordings (for example on your Smart phone) of your appointments with your oncologists for future reference.
 Another option to help remember what is said at appointments is to bring along a friend or family member who has a good memory.

 9. Designate a support team.